pypm/binder/syzygy/README.md

 # quickstart
-Links quick start on the Canada-wide [syzygy.ca](https://intro.syzygy.ca/) jupyter hub network.
+Using the ipypm GUI on the Canada-wide [syzygy.ca](https://intro.syzygy.ca/) jupyter hub network.

+## Single click startup

 If you are a student or staff member at any of the following Institutions, you can click on the link below to start the ipypm GUI.
 You will have to log into the syzygy service by using your home university credentials or Google credentials.